 - Existing Conditions: Items discussed include an assessment of socio-economic conditions, spatial organization of the study area, and an inventory of the coastal infrastructure within the study area.

 - Coastal Storm Risk Management Benefits: This section will cover the methods used to estimate the future without-project, and future with-project condition using Beach-fx, accounting for risk and uncertainty.
 The future without-project condition will cover the distribution of the damages in the following dimensions:

 - ♯ Spatial (Where)

-- Categorization of structures (What)
+- ☐ Categorization of structures (What)

-- Damage driving parameter (How)
+- □ Damage driving parameter (How)

-- H Temporal (When)
+- # Temporal (When)

-The future with-project condition discussion will cover the CSRM alternatives analyzed, and the analysis results.
+The future with-project condition discussion will cover the extension of the authorized project and similar alternatives, and the analysis results.
 In addition, an analysis of alternative performance under the intermediate and high sea level change scenarios is provided.

-- NED & Recommended Plan Selection and Performance: This section addresses the rationale for NED and Recommended Plan selection.
-A detailed description of the performance of the NED Plan is provided with the same 4 dimensions given in the Coastal Storm Risk Management section.
-A discussion on the project's incidental recreation benefits is also provided. - Beach-fx Overview: Beach-fx was developed by the USACE Engineering Research and Development Center (ERDC) in Vicksburg, Mississippi.
-On April 1, 2009 the Model Certification Headquarters Panel certified the Beach-fx hurricane and coastal storm risk management (CSRM) model based on recommendations from the CSRM Planning Center of Expertise (PCX).
-The model was reviewed by the PCX for Coastal and Storm Damage and found to be appropriate for use in CSRM studies.
+NED & TSP Plan Selection and Performance: This section addresses the rationale for NED and TSP selection.
+A detailed description of the performance of the NED Plan is provided with the same 4 dimensions given in the Hurricane & Storm Damage Reduction section.
+A discussion on the project's incidental recreation benefits is also provided.